Thursday, September 8, 2016

 We checked out two Tony Molys in Myeongdong before calling it a day and driving home.
-Michael had another outing planned with some of his friends and needed to get home so he could get ready.
+M had another outing planned with some of his friends and needed to get home so he could get ready.
 I just wanted to get home so I could play with my new camera.
 Our new camera.
 (Mine.
 Shhh)

 Once I got home I set up the camera battery charger and did some general reading on our camera.
 I also played some more World of Warcraft with my family as they were all awake early.
 Something about a holiday weekend and my little brother didn't have school so he was up early? :P

-Michael wasn't gone very long for his get together.
+M wasn't gone very long for his get together.
 It was just a quick dinner with a friend for his birthday.
 While they were out they established a 'date' for Tuesday for 11 people to come over to our house and play some Pathfinder (basically it's Dungeons and Dragons).
-There was some miscommunication between Michael and I, however, and I was led to believe that the Tuesday get together at our house was going to be a small group of 4-5 people, two of which being C and her hubby.
+There was some miscommunication between M and I, however, and I was led to believe that the Tuesday get together at our house was going to be a small group of 4-5 people, two of which being C and her hubby.

 Tuesday morning I got up early and started cleaning the house.
 I'd like to say that I didn't care about C and her hubby's impressions of the house, but it would be the first time they'd spend an extended amount of time in the house instead of a quick stop by to drop of groceries or their dogs for us to babysit.
 So, I detail cleaned.
 Guest bathroom?
 Scrubbed.
 Floors?
 Swept and mopped.
 Dishes?
 All cleaned and immaculately put away.
 Couches, fans, any possible surface of the house that could be looked at?
 Wiped down, vacuumed, or otherwise cleaned in some way so they sparkled.
 Clothes?
 Washed, dried, and then shoved into baskets into a corner of the laundry room that nobody would see.
 What, you didn't think I'd actually fold them, did you?